h4rkon/slides/MLFlow.md

 ### Details

-- **Model Format Standardization:** MLflow enforces a standardized model format, making it straightforward to share models with different tools and frameworks.
+- **Model Format Standardization:** MLFlow enforces a standardized model format, making it straightforward to share models with different tools and frameworks.

 - **Conda Integration:** Users can specify Conda environments to package models with dependencies, ensuring consistent environments.

-- **Artifact Packaging:** MLflow supports the packaging of model artifacts, including code, data, and dependencies, into a single unit.
+- **Artifact Packaging:** MLFlow supports the packaging of model artifacts, including code, data, and dependencies, into a single unit.

 - **Artifact Versioning:** The platform version-controls artifacts, allowing users to track changes and revert to previous versions if necessary.

 - **Custom Packaging:** Users can create custom packaging scripts to adapt to specific deployment environments.

-In summary, Model Packaging in MLflow simplifies the process of packaging machine learning models for easy sharing, deployment, and reproducibility.
+In summary, Model Packaging in MLFlow simplifies the process of packaging machine learning models for easy sharing, deployment, and reproducibility.

 ---
-# MLflow Capabilities - Explained
+# MLFlow Capabilities - Explained

 ## Model Deployment